 - Admin Expenses (portion of phone bill, postage, website, fees for ticketing platforms etc.)

 - Publicity (paying a publicist)

-- Marketing (ads, Facebook ads, posters, postcards, distribution costs)
+- Marketing (ads, Facebook ads, website, posters, postcards, distribution costs)

 - Contracting Personnel; the people you hire and pay for your production

 It is important to cost these things out and include a number into your expense sheet within your budget.
-A great way to come up with those numbers is to do your research, if you don't know what things cost.
+If you don't know what things cost, do your research.
 If you have never paid for a publicist before, call a few publicists, or companies that do publicity and get free quotes.
-That way, you have an idea what the cost is and then can better assess if it is something that you can include in your project or if you cannot afford it at this time.
+That way, you have an idea what the cost is and can better assess if it is something that you can include in your project or if you cannot afford it at this time.

 In-Kind Contributions are non-monetary contributions, or goods and services that are offered free-of-charge.
-Asking for in-kind donations you can receive or ask for, like printing or using rehearsal space at an office after hours?
-Larger arts organizations will often help if asked so don’t be afraid to ask.
-It’s in most of their mandates to help artists in the community.
+Asking for in-kind donations may help you reduce costs, like printing or using a rehearsal space at an office after hours?
+Larger arts organizations will often help if asked nicely so don't be afraid to reach out - most of their mandates involve helping artists in the community.

-An expense report is used to keep track of all the expenses an organization or company incurs throughout their project, or fiscal year.
-The producer is responsible for providing an expense report to each person in their team who is spending money for the production (doing the shopping).
+An expense report is used to keep track of all the expenses a person, organization, or company incurs throughout their project, or fiscal year.
+The producer should provide an expense report to each person in their team who is spending money for the production (doing the shopping).

 There are two ways producers typically distribute funds to those who are spending money on the production:

-- Petty Cash - the producer provides the spender with money and the person signs for it that they’ve received that amount.
+- Petty Cash - the producer gives the spender some money and the spender signs a document confirming that they've received that amount.
 The person who receives the money is responsible for bringing back change and receipts to the producer.

-- Upfront Payments - this means that the producer gives the spender a set budget and they are then responsible to spend their own money, up to that budget limit.
-They keep all of their receipts and track them in order to be reimbursed after they spend.
+- Upfront Payments - this means that the producer gives the spender a set budget and the spender uses their own money up to that budget limit.
+The spender keeps all their receipts and attaches them to an expenses report that the producer reimburses them for.

-NOTE: it is very important to keep receipts for everything that you spend for your production in order to track accurate cash flow and expenses.
+NOTE: Keep receipts for everything that you spend for your production in order to track accurate cash flow and expenses.

-It is also important to understand that you should not give out more cash than you can afford and never exceed what is in the production budget or cash flow.
+It is important to understand that you should not give out more cash than you can afford and never exceed what is in the production budget or cash flow.
 Be upfront with others in your team about what the budget is.
-Work with your designers to make sure that what they think their spending budget is and then see if it matches your budget and makes sense with your show.
-You can even include the budget into someone’s contract, along with the expectations that they won’t go over and spend more than that.
+Work with your designers to make sure that what they think they will need to spend matches what you have allocated for design in your budget.
+You can even include the budget in someone’s contract, along with the expectations that they won’t go over and spend more than that.